 Membrane-Binding Peptides for Extracellular Vesicles On-Chip Analysis

 Small extracellular vesicles (EVs) present fairly distinctive lipid membrane features in the extracellular environment.
 These include high curvature, lipid packing defects and a relative abundance in lipids such as phosphatidylserine and ceramide.
 EVs membrane could be then considered as a "universal" marker, alternative or complementary to traditional characteristic surface-associated proteins.
-Here we introduce the use of membrane sensing peptides as new, highly efficient ligands for EVs capturing onto bioanalytical chips.
-In particular, we took advantage of bradykinin-derived peptidic baits to directly integrate EVs capturing and analysis on a microarray platform, even using serum without pre-isolation steps.
+Here we introduce the use of membrane sensing peptides as new, highly efficient ligands for EVs capturing onto bioanalytical chips to directly integrate EVs capturing and analysis on a microarray platform, even using serum without pre-isolation steps.
 EVs were analyzed by label-free, single particle counting and by fluorescence co-localization immune-staining with labelled anti-CD9/anti-CD63/anti-CD81 antibodies.
 Peptides performed as selective yet general EVs baits and showed a binding capacity higher than anti-tetraspanins antibodies.
 Insights into surface chemistry for optimal peptide performance are also discussed, as capturing efficiency is strictly bound to probes surface orientation and multivalency effects.
 We anticipate that this new class of ligands, also due to the versatility and limited costs of synthetic peptides, may greatly enrich the molecular toolbox for EVs analysis.